7 In-Demand Data Analyst Skills to Get You Hired in 2025

 [Featured image] Two men sit in a living room, one working on data analysis on his laptop

 Each year, there is more demand for data analysts and scientists than there are people with the right skills to fill those roles [1].
-In fact, according to the US Bureau of Labor Statistics (BLS), the number of job openings for analysts is expected to grow by 23 percent between 2022 and 2032, significantly higher than the five percent average job growth projected for all jobs in the country [2].
+In fact, according to the US Bureau of Labor Statistics (BLS), the number of job openings for data professionals is expected to grow by 36 percent between 2023 and 2033, significantly higher than the four percent average job growth projected for all jobs in the country [2].

-Building and strengthening your skill set is important as you set out on your career and later progress in it.
-In this article, we'll review seven trending data science skills.
-If you're ready to get started right away, consider enrolling in the Meta Data Analyst Professional Certificate.
+Building and strengthening your analytical skills is important as you set out on your career and later progress in it as a successful data analyst.
+In this article, we'll review seven essential data analyst skills.
+Afterward, if you're ready to build the skills needed for a data analyst role, consider enrolling in the Meta Data Analyst Professional Certificate.

 7 data analyst skills